 Executives’ responses, according to a transcript of the event, were almost adulatory.
-“I’m super excited about the possibility that this could be the innovations administration,” said Amazon CEO Jeff Bezos, who also owns the Washington Post, which doggedly attacked Trump during the campaign.
+“I’m super excited about the possibility that this could be the innovations administration,” said Amazon CEO Jeff Bezos, who also owns the Washington Post, which reported alleged misdeeds by Trump during the campaign.
 Apple CEO Tim Cook expressed his eagerness to talk “to the president-elect about the things that we can do to help you achieve some things you want.”
 Facebook COO Sheryl Sandberg added she was “excited to talk about jobs.”
 Alphabet CEO Larry Page, Microsoft CEO Satya Nadella, and Tesla CEO Elon Musk were more restrained.

 This was the moment Silicon Valley’s vaunted principles met realpolitik.
 And the results were not pretty.
 Trump, free to call the shots after attacking its leaders for months, showed everyone he is in charge, and willing to mete out punishment against those who cross him.
 Conspicuously absent from the gathering of almost-exclusively public company CEOs was Jack Dorsey, head of Twitter and the $5-billion payments company Square.
 His alleged offense?
 Blocking Trump’s anti-Hillary ad campaign, reports Politico, a #CrookedHillary emoji he planned to run on Twitter.
 Trump adviser Sean Spicer denied that accusation, arguing “the conference table was only so big.”
 (It’s worth noting that among the 25 seats there was room for four Trump family members: Trump’s sons Eric and Donald Jr, his daughter Ivanka, and son-in-law Jared Kushner.
 Equally troubling, the only private firm in attendance, Palantir, is a major government contractor and was co-founded by Trump advisor and Silicon Valley investor Peter Thiel, the company’s biggest backer.)